 If you’ve got a business headache right now, there’s a pretty good chance it’s to do with clients owing you money.

-It’s almost as if the economic downturn has become a prime opportunity for anyone who fancies improving their own cash flow to help themselves to better credit terms from their suppliers… but without asking permission.
+It’s almost as if the current economic shutdown (late 2020) has become a prime opportunity for anyone who fancies improving their own cash flow to help themselves to better credit terms from their suppliers… but without asking permission.

 At Bytestart we have always campaigned for businesses to pay each other as quickly as they can.
 We regularly pay our own suppliers as fast as our cash flow allows.

-But on the off chance your clients aren’t as thoughtful; there are is plenty you can do about it.
+But on the off chance your clients aren’t as thoughtful; there are plenty of things you can do about it.

 You should set up a clear system for chasing clients for money within your business.
 Schedule polite but firm reminder letters as soon as payment is due and at regular intervals.
 Always give deadlines for payments.